egovernment/eregistrations/documentation/styles.md

 ## Introduction

-**eRegistration style documentation** describes how eRegistration prototype is designed and explain ways it should be used in all eRegistration systems.
+**eRegistrations style documentation** describes how eRegistrations prototype is designed and explain ways it should be used in all eRegistrations systems.
-Prototype contains all required for any eRegistration system markup and base styles.
-Markup of eRegistration systems should directly follow Prototype markup, in order for styles to work properly.
+Prototype contains all required for any eRegistrations system markup and base styles.
+Markup of eRegistrations systems should directly follow Prototype markup, in order for styles to work properly.
 Basic styles contain all visual and layout  elements.
-eRegistraiton systems need to specify their theme styles, to differentiate from Prototype.
+eRegistrations systems need to specify their theme styles, to differentiate from Prototype.

 ***

 ## Css files and folders organisation

 All Prototype styles are maintained in ***eregistrations/css*** folder.
-All css rules are placed in *components css files* (component represents a small part of application, *i.e.. navigation menu*).
+All css rules are placed in *components css files* (component represents a small part of application, *i.e. navigation menu*).
 Css components files are **bundled** for each application in system into one css file (bundled configuration described at the end of this section).

-### Common eRegistration styles (Prototype) file organisation
+### Common eRegistrations styles (Prototype) file organisation

 All cross eRegistrations, styles are divided into main sections: